quynhXEM/chat.web/docs/config.md

    templated string.
 Note that this option does not support templating, currently.
 3. `brand`: Optional name for the app.
 Defaults to `SOC Connect`.
 This is used throughout the application in various strings/locations.
 4. `permalink_prefix`: An optional URL pointing to an SOC Connect Web deployment.
 For example, `https://app.element.io`.
-This will change all permalinks (via the "Share" menus) to point at the SOC Connect Web deployment rather than `matrix.to`.
+This will change all permalinks (via the "Share" menus) to point at the SOC Connect Web deployment rather than `join.chat.socjsc.com`.
 5. `desktop_builds`: Optional.
 Where the desktop builds for the application are, if available.
 This is explained in more detail down below.
 6. `mobile_builds`: Optional.
 Like `desktop_builds`, except for the mobile apps.
 Also described in more detail down below.